0%

 Data Structures

-Data structure is a way of organizing and storing data in a computer's memory so that it can be accessed and manipulated efficiently.
+A data structure is a way of organizing and storing data in a computer's memory so that it can be accessed and manipulated efficiently.
 It provides a logical representation of data and defines the relationship between different data elements.

 Advantages of Using Data Structures